s1r-J/s1r-J.github.io/articles/_oidc_oauth/idpro_bok/idpro-101-koot.md

 @row
+## Appendix: A Note on Entra ID

+The IDPro Body of Knowledge is an independent source of information and the authors do not endorse any specific product or vendor.
+With that said, we do acknowledge that guidance related to widely adopted products can be useful to practitioners.

+One of these products is Microsoft’s Entra ID, formerly Azure AD.
+This is an Identity and Access Management solution that runs on the Azure cloud platform.
+It is used to manage digital identities and authorization in cloud environments using modern federation protocols like OAuth2.0, SAML, and OpenID Connect.
+Given its role in access control, Microsoft added extensive authorization profiles to secure access to Entra ID and Azure administrative functions.
+This is called “Privileged Identity Management” (PIM).

+With features like just-in-time access and role-based approval workflows, one could argue that PIM is a PAM solution.
+This article will not weigh the benefits of PIM versus a dedicated PAM solution in general.
+However, when an organization works on primarily on Azure and has a compatible license,[^12] PIM offers a core element of its security strategy.
+When other platforms and on-premises systems are present, a supplementary or alternative PAM solution may make sense.

+@row
 ## Author Bio

 André Koot has over 25 years of experience in the field of IAM, and he is a principal consultant and co-founder of SonicBee, a Dutch IAM consultancy company (IDPro partner).
 André is focused on business consultancy and gives IAM training courses aligned with the BoK.
 He is also a member of the IDPro BoK committee and (co-) authored several articles in the BoK.